jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

 In this sample specification file you can see all the sections and attributes for a representation of an NFT token.
 Just as a first overview of the sections defined in the file:
 - ***Assets***: Place where the different assets (standard entities, FTs, NFTs) are defined.
 Inside each of the assets we can distingish different sections which can vary depending on the kind of represented asset.
 For NFTs and FTs these are the different subsections:
   - ***Type/Symbol/Standard***: You must indicate in these properties that this token is based in the ERC-721 Standard, and give to it a unic symbol indentifier.
-  - ***Anatomy***: In this section you specify it is a non-fungible token (NFT) and whether it would be subdivided into smaller fractions ("whole" is the only option for NFT tokens).
+  - ***Anatomy***: In this section you specify it is a non-fungible token (NFT) and whether it would be subdivided into smaller fractions (nowadays "whole" is the only option for NFT tokens).
   - ***Behavior***: In this section is where must be defined if the token can be minted, and in such case, which is the maximum number of mintable tokens.
 Here you must also state it is an indivisible token, if is singleton for each class, transferable, and burnable which is similar to its deletion, but not disapearing, so it is still there but not usable at all.
 Also in this section you can restrict token behaviors to specific roles.
   - ***Metadata***: This section define a sort of prpoperties which must be set during token creation, and can not be changed in the future.
 So its value will remain inmutable for the whole life of the token (i.e.: manufacturer, .
   - ***Properties***: Standard attributes of the token which can vary during the life of the token.